What do you want in a knife? Before you invest in a tool that might save your life, look around for a thorough, knowledgeable review.

 I haven’t “needed” a new knife in well over 30 years.
 While I occasionally receive a knife from a manufacturer at no charge in hopes that I’ll test it, I generally buy, borrow, or barter to acquire a knife.
 A review generally takes a minimum of 5-10 hours before I even get to the actual field work.
 The knife is carried daily, as best I can under the limitations of working on a college campus, walking a household dog, and domestic chores.
 The actual review production, including field testing, writing, photography, video work etc. can take another 20 to 25 hours.

 From a business perspective, knife reviews drive traffic to Survivalcommonsense.com, and makes the site more attractive to sponsors and advertisers.
 It helps generate income so the reader never has to pay to view any of the information.
-With that said, I do appreciate my readers visiting my sponsors. (see the ads on the right side of the site) My sponsors don’t control the site’s content but they do appreciate you visiting their website.
+With that said, I do appreciate my readers visiting my sponsors. (see the ads on the right side of the site)

 ANYONE CAN DO A KNIFE REVIEW